 In Memory of Wes and Frances Van Nattan

-Missionaries in Oklahoma, Tanzania, Kenya, England, and Ireland
+Tanzania, Kenya, England, Ireland and Arizona

 Parents of Steve and Tim Van Nattan